tinwatchman/grawlix/docs/PLUGINS.md

 Type: `Array`

-An array of `GrawlixStyle` objects to be added to the default styles.
-See the [GrawlixStyle class documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/STYLES.md#class-grawlixgrawlixstyle) for more information on creating these.
+An array of style objects to be added to the default styles.
+See the [Style documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/STYLES.md) for more information.

 ### Methods